andrestudents/Create-token-and-vault/README.md

-# Batch 5 - Solidity Smart Contracts Collection
+# Solidity Smart Contracts Collection

 This repository contains three different iterations/versions of Solidity smart contract projects, all built using the Foundry development framework.
 The projects focus on implementing ERC20 tokens and vault contracts for managing token deposits and rewards.